aufome/ltv-prediction/README.md

 - Validation on intermediate period
 - Test on most recent users

-This avoids future leakage and closely mimics deployment.
+This avoids future leakage and closely mimics real-world deployment conditions.

 ---